-Death is pretty much the only certainty any of us have in life and the movie depictions of death are usually poignant or spectacular.
-However, they are also often just flat out inaccurate.
+Death is pretty much the only certainty any of us have in life, and movie depictions of death are usually poignant or spectacular.
+However, they are also often just melodramatic, over the top, and flat out inaccurate.
 Rather than go with realistic methods of death, many films contain unbelievable movie death scenes that viewers accept as possible because they have been shown so many times.
-These movie death myths have become tropes that are used throughout the industry but that no one questions.
+These movie death myths have become tropes that are used throughout the industry, and few people question.
 Like unbelievable dialogue, it all boils down to some bad and rather misinformed writing.

 Having All Your Flesh Eaten By Piranhas

 Piranhas might be the most feared fish outside of sharks in all of the Earth’s oceans and rivers.
-They have developed an incredible reputation over the past 100 or so years, and the widespread belief that they can strip anything in their path to the bone appears in movies all the time.
-Just like most other fish, though, piranha will flee if a bigger creature comes near them and this includes humans.
+The widespread belief that they can strip anything in their path to the bone appears in movies all the time.
+Just like most other fish, though, piranhas will flee if a bigger creature comes near them, and this includes humans.
 They tend to only attack things that are smaller than them or are already dying, with the carnivorous fish being far less aggressive than the film industry has made them out to be.

 Getting Sliced By Sharp Wire

 Most people will be familiar with the old movie trick of stringing up some wire across a road and tying it between two trees.
 The intended victim will then speed along in their car and either be decapitated or have another body part sliced off by the high tension of the wire.
-Industrial strength wires can cause horrible injuries and even death if they snap and hit someone but any wire thin enough to be used effectively as a razor would not be strong enough to survive the impact.
+To be fair, industrial strength wires can cause horrible injuries and even death if they snap and hit someone, but any wire thin enough to be used effectively as a razor would not be strong enough to survive the impact.
 Instead, the wire would just snap when the person hit it.

 Being Quickly Strangled To Death

-Hollywood has long portrayed manual strangulation - someone choking another person to death with their hands - as a quick and easy method to kill a person.
-Throttling a person is much more difficult than movies make out in real life.
-It is definitely not quick and can take up to five minutes for a person to die as cutting off all the air and blood going to the brain is tough.
-Meanwhile, a person being choked is likely to struggle violently as they panic and begin to lose consciousness and they can almost fully recover in just a few seconds if they are able to break free.
+Hollywood has long portrayed manual strangulation – someone choking another person to death with their hands – as a quick and easy method to kill a person.
+In real life, throttling a person is much more difficult than movies make it out to be.
+It is definitely not quick and can take up to five minutes for a person to die.
+Meanwhile, a person being choked is likely to struggle violently as they panic and begin to lose consciousness, and they can almost fully recover in just a few seconds if they are able to break free.